-Who does Psychological Therapies help?
+Who does Talking Therapies help?

 If you are not registered with a GP in Kensington and Chelsea or Queen’s Park and Paddington, click here to find your local psychological therapies service.

-Psychological Therapies provides a range of support for when you experience difficult emotions, such as low mood, anxiety and stress.
+Talking Therapies provides a range of support for when you experience difficult emotions, such as low mood, anxiety and stress.
 It can also support people with managing the practical and emotional aspects of living with long-term physical health conditions.

-What help does Psychological therapies offer?
+What help does Talking therapies offer?

 SilverCloud is an evidence based online programme that can help teach you techniques based on Cognitive Behavioural Therapy (CBT) to improve your mood.
 Telephone support is provided alongside the online modules.